 A special feature of this tour is our stay in several heritage hotels.
 ASA has selected 4-star (5-star hotel in Syracuse), many of which are themselves historical buildings and/or are located in historical centres.
 All rooms have en suite bathroom.
-Further information on accommodation will be provided in the 'Tour Hotel List' given to tour members prior to their departure.

-- Syracuse (3 nights): 5-star Grand Hotel Ortigia housed in a historic building, located on the island of Ortigia. www.grandhotelsr.it - Ragusa (3 nights): 4-star Mediterraneo Palace Hotel a modern hotel located in the historic centre within easy walking distance of the Cathedral of San Giovanni Battista. www.mediterraneopalace.it - Agrigento (3 nights): 4-star Colleverde Park Hotel a modern hotel located near the Valley of the Temples. www.colleverdehotel.it - Palermo (4 nights): 4-star Grand Hotel Piazza Borsa located in the heart of the historic centre, the hotel incorporates 3 adjacent buildings that once formed a grand monastery; it retains a number of historic features including a beautiful interior cloister. www.piazzaborsa.it - Lipari (3 nights): 4-star Hotel Tritone located close to the town centre, set within a beautiful, lush garden. www.hoteltritonelipari.com - Taormina (2 nights): 4-star Excelsior Palace Hotel located just outside the town walls, the hotel is bordered by the remains of a Graeco-Roman wall, and overlooks the bay of Naxos. www.excelsiorpalacetaormina.it
+- Syracuse (3 nights): 5-star Grand Hotel Ortigia housed in a historic building, located on the island of Ortigia. - Ragusa (3 nights): 4-star De Stefano Palace Luxury Hotel a charming boutique hotel located 800m from the historic centre of Ragusa Ibla. - Agrigento (3 nights): 4-star Colleverde Park Hotel a modern hotel located near the Valley of the Temples. - Palermo (4 nights): 4-star Grand Hotel Piazza Borsa located in the heart of the historic centre, the hotel incorporates 3 adjacent buildings that once formed a grand monastery; it retains a number of historic features including a beautiful interior cloister. - Lipari (3 nights): 4-star Hotel Tritone located close to the town centre, set within a lush garden. - Taormina (2 nights): 4-star Excelsior Palace Hotel located just outside the town walls overlooking the bay of Naxos.